 We have advised a significant number of clients who have gone on to claim substantial refunds (£104,250 in one instance).
 There is a time limit of 12 months from the filing date (in most instances therefore 13 months from purchase) to amend your SDLT Return so it is important to act without delay.

-If you are wondering if this might apply to your purchase(s) then please do get in touch for a quote by following this link.
+If you are wondering if this might apply to your purchase(s) then please do get in touch for a quote by filling in the form below.
 We will review your position briefly and if we are asked to proceed on the basis of the quote will draft detailed advice for a tax reclaim to be made.